vladimir-avetian/vladimir-avetian.github.io/research.md

   - Economics of Carpooling: Evidence from BlaBlaCar

-  - Ideas Have Consequences: Impact of Russian Literature on Politics
+  - Ideas in Motion: Impact of Russian Literature